NIOS Class 12 Business Studies Chapter 2 Business Support Services

 Ans: Rail transport.

-Q. 1.
-Give one word substitute of the following communication:
+Q. 2.
+Give a phrase as a substitute of the following communication:

 (a) Conversation with the help of telephone.